ricardogodi/battleship-game/README.md

 ## Description

-The Battleship Game is a strategic and interactive GUI-based game where players challenge computer-controlled opponents.
-It offers varying levels of difficulty and leverages advanced gaming mechanics to provide an immersive experience.
+The Battleship Game is a strategic and interactive GUI-based game where the user challenges computer-controlled opponents.
 This game is developed using JavaFX, showcasing dynamic imagery and sound effects.

 ## Prerequisites